GluuFederation/gluu-sso-OpenCart-module/README.md

 In OpenCart-gluu-sso 2.4.2  you can only enable, disable and delete scope.
 ![Scopes1](https://raw.githubusercontent.com/GluuFederation/gluu-sso-OpenCart-module/master/docu/8.png)

-In OpenCart-gluu-sso 2.4.3 you can not only enable, disable and delete scope, but also add new scope, but when you add new scope by {any name}, necessary to add that scope in your gluu server too.
+In OpenCart-gluu-sso 2.4.3 and 2.4.4 you can not only enable, disable and delete scope, but also add new scope, but when you add new scope by {any name}, necessary to add that scope in your gluu server too.
 ![Scopes2](https://raw.githubusercontent.com/GluuFederation/gluu-sso-OpenCart-module/master/docu/9.png)

 ### Custom scripts.